rasilvap/conversion-numbers-to-words/README.md

 http://localhost:8080/swagger-ui.html#/numbers-to-words-controller

-## Pull request to refactor from get to post:
+## Pull request to refactor from post to Get:

-I've created a pull request in the branch refactor/changed-rest-to-Get to change the post verb to a Get one, in this case we are not creating resources, that why I decided to change the verb  to a GET one, and there are more unit test with the limit cases and changes in  the Controllers tests
+I've created a pull request in the branch ```refactor/changed-rest-to-Get``` to change the post verb to a Get one, in this case we are not creating resources, that why I decided to change the verb  to a GET one, and there are more unit test with the limit cases and changes in  the Controllers tests.
+The postman Collection is updated as well.

 ## Postman Collection